yujunz/gitlab.com-runbooks/howto/pg-ha.md

 This file can be found here: `/var/opt/gitlab/consul/.pgpass`

 Since the watcher is triggered anytime the consul service changes, it is possible that certain errors can occur when there are short network outages.
-Consul recongnizes these as changes in the service, so it triggers a reconfiguration.
-In such cases we use `exit status 4` to signify *no master found* and dont actually let anything get triggered:
+Consul recognizes these as changes in the service, so it triggers a reconfiguration.
+In such cases we use `exit status 4` to signify *no master found* and don't actually let anything get triggered:

 ```